 At ODIN Engineering, our apprentices arrive at half past six every morning.
-Several of them live far away from ODIN, but they still arrive on time, fresh and well-prepared to help develop and build special-purpose macines.
+Several of them live far away from ODIN, but they still arrive on time, fresh and well-prepared to help develop and build special-purpose machines.

 22-year-old Philip Nordkvist, apprentice metal worker at ODIN Engineering.
-Previously he lived in Slagelse, but now lives in Roskilde, and therefore has 60 kilometers to work.
+Previously he lived in Slagelse, but now lives in Roskilde, and therefore has 60 kilometres to work.
 However, the early start time does not prevent Philip from arriving on time every morning:

 ”It’s part of my contract, so I can of course not just show up as I please.
 It suits me fine to arrive early in the morning,” he says and continues: